warrenm/AHEasing/README.md

 * Bounce
 * Back

 Each of these has corresponding ease-in, ease-out, and ease-in-out variants.
+Here's a [handy cheat sheet](http://easings.net) that includes visualizations and animation demos for these functions.

 The core easing functions are implemented as C functions that take a time parameter and return a progress parameter, which can subsequently be used to interpolate any quantity.

 Goals
 --------